arthur-wirjo/dase_autonomous_drone/README.md

 ## DASE Autonomous Drone

-This repository contains the setup, configuration, and execution documentation for an autonomous quadcopter powered by a Pixhawk 6C Mini (PX4), a Raspberry Pi 5 companion computer (ROS 2 via Micro-XRCE-DDS), and an MTF-01P Optical Flow/Lidar sensor for GPS-denied indoor navigation.
+This repository contains the setup, configuration, and execution documentation for an autonomous quadcopter powered by a Pixhawk 6C Mini (PX4), a Raspberry Pi 5 flight computer (ROS 2 via Micro-XRCE-DDS), and an MTF-01P Optical Flow/Lidar sensor for GPS-denied indoor navigation.

 ## Hardware Architecture